 I-40 Chase Leads to Wreck in Lexington

-The vehicle then came through Parsons and went into Henderson County and then into Lexington.
-The subjects crashed in Lexington, near the intersection of North Broad Street and Hall Street.
-According to Captain Jeff Middleton, of the Lexington Police Department, all suspects were apprehended and are now in custody.

-This is a developing story, continue to check this site for further details.
+“According to court documents, on the morning of Wednesday, June 12, on I-40 in Decatur County, a gray Nissan Altima, driven by William Deon Freeman of Soddy Daisy, Tennessee, was observed by Drug Task Force Agent Kris Byrd to be a stolen vehicle, according to…

-For other interesting articles, see the June 12th edition of The Lexington Progress.
+For complete coverage, see the June 19th edition of The Lexington Progress.

 Subscribe Today!